5 Carpet Cleaner Alternatives That Actually Work

 Many people find purchasing an at-home carpet cleaning machine more economical than having professional carpet cleaning done several times a year.

-That said, we recommend dry steam cleaning your carpet or having a professional clean at least once a year, using non-toxic products, or professional steam-only, as their equipment is more powerful and can get deeper into carpet fibers.
+That said, we recommend dry steam cleaning your carpet or having a professional clean at least once a year, using human-safe products, or professional steam-only, as their equipment is more powerful and can get deeper into carpet fibers.

 One of the best things you can do to reduce the need for carpet cleaning is to adopt a no-shoes-indoor policy.
 Read more on our thoughts on the topic here: Why We Keep a "No Shoes Indoors" Policy At Home